RaulPValiente/twitter_bot_like_automator/README.md

 ## Usage

+1. Make sure Google Chrome is completely closed, including from the bottom right menu.
-1. Run the program in your preferred Python environment.
+2. Run the program in your preferred Python environment.
-2. The program will like and retweet a specific tweet.
+3. The program will like and retweet a specific tweet.
-3. It will do it one time per bot.
+4. It will do it one time per bot.

 ## Installation